mk870/TokyoOlympix-GraphQL-Backend/README.md

 * **deleteUnLike(id) (Mutation)** : allows users to delete their specific video dislikes by id from the database.

 ### **Data Storage**
-The backend uses Spring data JPA (Hibernate) to persist and retrieve data from a mysql database.
+The backend uses Spring data JPA (Hibernate) to persist and retrieve data from a postgreSQL database.
 The API has 5 entities:
 * User Entity to store app users.
 * VerificationToken Entity to store signup verification tokens.